Will employees at your company be spending Thanksgiving at work? Bring the gratitude and make it a workplace celebration they’ll appreciate.

 “And the very first Thanksgiving feast in America came about when the Pilgrims wanted to express their gratitude to the Wampanoag Native Americans who had helped them survive their first year in their new home.
 So in a very real sense, the tradition of Thanksgiving began as a way of celebrating the timeless workplace values of hard work and cooperation.“

-If your company has employees spending Thanksgiving at work, now’s your chance to plan ahead and make it a celebration of hard work, cooperation and gratitude!
+If your company has employees spending Thanksgiving in the office, now’s your chance to plan ahead and make it a celebration of hard work, cooperation and gratitude!

 Make Gratitude Your #1 Priority for Thanksgiving at Work